 On 21 December 2010 the Basic Principles (Strategy) on State Environmental Policy of Ukraine for the Period up to 2020 was adopted by the Parliament of Ukraine.
-One of the targets of this Strategy is establishment by 2015 of the system of preventive measures relevant to IAS and ensuring a control for introduction of such species to ecosystems including to marine one.
+One of the targets of this Strategy is to establish by 2015 the system of preventive measures relevant to IAS and ensuring a control for introduction of such species to ecosystems including to marine one.
 To implement the Strategy an Action Plan development is now in progress.